 Email subject lines are more important than you might think!
 They’re one of the main reasons someone will or won’t open your emails.

 Want better open rates?
-I’m going to give you 10 tips for writing effective email subject lines.
 These are tried and true practices for what to do AND what not to do to achieve better open rates from your emails.

 #1.
 Keep it short